-Distribution: Sacramento Orcutt grass is endemic to California and known from fewer than ten occurrences, all in Sacramento County.
+Sacramento orcutt grass is endemic to California and known from fewer than ten occurrences, all in Sacramento County.
 Currently it is not known to exist in the Natomas Basin; the nearest known population is in southeastern Sacramento County, approximately eight miles (thirteen kilometers) from the basin.

-Habitat Requirements: Sacramento Orcutt grass is found in a limited elevation range of approximately 100″“350 feet (30″“100 meters) and grows in deep vernal pools that remain flooded for relatively long periods of time.
+Sacramento orcutt grass is found in a limited elevation range of approximately 100-350 feet (30-100 meters) and grows in deep vernal pools that remain flooded for relatively long periods of time.
 It is associated with ancient alluvial soils, such as prehistoric floodplains.

-Demography: Sacramento Orcutt grass is a small annual herb in the grass family (Poaceae) that blooms from April to July.
-Like some other plants in the Orcuttieae tribe, Sacramento Orcutt grass produces different leaves during its juvenile, aquatic stage.
-Sacramento Orcutt grass grows with other vernal pool plant species such as goldfields (Lasthenia spp.) and coyote thistles (Eryngium spp.).
+Sacramento orcutt grass is a small annual herb in the grass family (Poaceae) that blooms from April to July.
+Like some other plants in the Orcuttieae tribe, Sacramento orcutt grass produces different leaves during its juvenile, aquatic stage.
+Sacramento orcutt grass grows with other vernal pool plant species such as goldfields (Lasthenia spp.) and coyote thistles (Eryngium spp.).